Dennis Lotis: Career

-Personal life
+Personal life and death

 Lotis married model Rena Mackie before leaving South Africa.
 A Pathé News film from 1958 shows him at home with his wife, children, and extensive collection of pipes.
 They lived in Mill Hill, Kings Langley, and Tring before moving to Field Dalling in Norfolk in 1982.
 He remarried after his wife's death and later lived in Stiffkey on the North Norfolk coast.

-Lotis died on 8 February 2023, aged 97.
+Lotis died at home on 8 February 2023, aged 97.